 Client Setup: VS Code (GitHub Copilot)

-VS Code gained MCP support through GitHub Copilot’s agent mode.
+As of VS Code 1.116, Copilot is built in — no extension install needed.
+MCP support comes out of the box.
 Configuration goes in .vscode/mcp.json at the workspace level, or in user settings for global servers.

 Workspace configuration